February Revolution

 The Provisional Government proved deeply unpopular and was forced to share dual power with the Petrograd Soviet.
 After the July Days, in which the government killed hundreds of protesters, Alexander Kerensky became the head of the government.
 He was unable to resolve Russia's immediate problems, including food shortages and mass unemployment, as he attempted to keep Russia involved in the ever more unpopular world war.
 The failures of the Provisional Government led to the October Revolution by the communist Bolsheviks later that year.
-The February Revolution had weakened the country; the October Revolution broke it, resulting in the Russian Civil War and the eventual formation of the Soviet Union.
+The erosion of authority in Russia caused by the February Revolution, further exacerbated by the October Revolution, resulted in the Russian Civil War and the eventual formation of the Soviet Union.

 The revolution appeared to have broken out without any real leadership or formal planning.
 Russia had been suffering from a number of economic and social problems, which compounded after the start of World War I in 1914.
-Disaffected soldiers from the city's garrison joined bread rioters, primarily women in bread lines, and industrial strikers on the streets.
-As more and more troops of the undisciplined garrison of the capital deserted, and with loyal troops away at the Eastern Front, the city fell into chaos, leading to the Tsar's decision to abdicate under his generals' advice.
+Disaffected soldiers from the city's garrison (which by then was composed by draftees with low morale, the more disciplined troops being at the front) joined bread rioters, primarily women in bread lines, and industrial strikers on the streets.
+As more and more troops of the undisciplined garrison of the capital deserted, and with loyal troops away at the Eastern Front, the city fell into chaos, leading to the Tsar's decision to abdicate under his generals' advice, assuming it was the best decision for the ultimate victory in the war efforts.
 In all, over 1,300 people were killed during the protests of February 1917.
 The historiographical reasons for the revolution have varied.
 Russian historians writing during the time of the Soviet Union cited the anger of the proletariat against the bourgeois boiling over as the cause.
 Russian liberals cited World War I. Revisionists tracked it back to land disputes after the serf era.
 Modern historians cite a combination of these factors and criticize mythologization of the event.